The Perfect Chop Salad

 3. Drizzle with olive oil and sprinkle with garlic powder, salt, and pepper.
 Gently toss with your fingers to evenly coat the croutons.

 1. Put the washed, dried, and torn lettuce into a large bowl.
 Large enough to hold the rest of the goodies.
-Am I the only one who tears lettuce instead of cuts it?
+Am I the only one who tears lettuce instead of cutting it?
 I think my Mom told me that's how it must be done.
 Either way.
 Get the lettuce in the bowl, baby.

-2. Cut the bacon into small bits and fry in a cast iron skillet until crisp.
+2. Cut the bacon into small bits and fry in a cast-iron skillet until crisp.
 Remove to a plate and let cool.

-3. While the bacon is cooking, let's turn our attention to those farm fresh eggs we're going to hard boil.
-Get a small saucepan of hot water boiling on the stove – just enough water to cover the eggs.
+3. While the bacon is cooking, let's turn our attention to those farm-fresh eggs we're going to hard-boil.
+Get a small saucepan of hot water boiling on the stove — just enough water to cover the eggs.
 Once the water boils, gently drop the whole eggs into the hot water (I always start with room temperature eggs) and boil for 8 minutes.
 No more, no less.
 After 8 minutes, quickly run the eggs under cold water.
 Peel immediately.

-4. Cut the roasted chicken into bite-size pieces as well – I told you, this is a chop salad!
+4. Cut the roasted chicken into bite-size pieces as well — I told you, this is a chop salad!
 Chop, chop, chop.
 Leftover chicken from making stock works great for this salad, as does any sort of leftover cooked chicken breasts or grilled pieces.
-I usually use the leftover chicken from one of the home roastedhome raised chickens that we enjoy most Sundays for supper.
+I usually use the leftover chicken from one of the home-roasted, home-raised chickens that we enjoy most Sundays for supper.
 The skin is lightly salted.
 Nothin' major, but chicken this good speaks for itself!

 5. Lastly, chop the carrots.
 Or do as I've done, and peel them into nice, long, beautiful shreds.
 I like the texture of shredded carrots in salad.
 But do as you wish.